danymukesha/genix_alz/README.md

 It is designed for usability and deployment in research or clinical settings, `genix_alz` offers a scalable, explainable, and data-driven approach to personalized AD prevention and decision support.
-It also can be easily deployed via Docker, and supports synthetic and real-world data formats (ADNI, UK Biobank).
+It also can be easily deployed via Docker, and supports other various data formats (e.g.:ADNI, UK Biobank).

 > Note: This project is =under active development-.
 We are currently working on integrating patient datasets,